William Lewis Reece: Identification

 After his conviction for kidnapping and rape, Reece was transferred to the Ellis Unit to serve his sentence.
 In the early 2000s, he was compelled by law to submit DNA samples to be entered into CODIS.

 In 2007, he was convicted of theft in Texas.

 In 2015, his DNA was matched to the murder of 19-year-old Tiffany Johnston.
 Johnston had been sexually assaulted, beaten and strangled.
 On September 21, 2015, Reece was formally charged with her murder.

 In early 2016, Reece began cooperating with Texas Ranger James Holland, admitted responsibility for Johnston's murder, and further confessed to three murders in Houston during the summer of 1997.
-During interrogations, Holland promised Reece helicopter rides to McDonalds, cigarettes and dip in exchange for confessing details of the murders and providing burial locations for missing victims.
+During interrogations, Holland promised Reece helicopter rides to McDonald's, cigarettes and dip in exchange for confessing details of the murders and providing burial locations for missing victims.
 Holland provided Reece with written promises from the district attorneys of Denton and Galveston counties promising not to seek the death penalty.

 With the help of his attorneys, he contacted the prosecutor's offices in Brazoria and Harris Counties, and provided a map of the burial sites.
 He then offered to admit fully to the crimes in court to avoid the death penalty and guarantee he would serve his sentence in Oklahoma.
 Authorities refused the deal, excavated the burial sites indicated on the map, and discovered the skeletal remains of Kelli Ann Cox and Jessica Cain.
 Reece confessed to the murders of Laura Smither, Kelli Cox, Tiffany Johnston, and Jessica Cain but refused to admit a sexual motive for many of the crimes.